NAGTeam/btclient/README.md

 Before the first line of code to be pushed, few ideas about the design of this client should be written down.
-Development should be very git-oriented, using branches and pull-requests.
+Development should be very git-oriented, using branches and pull-requests that has to be voted up by all the active members.
 Discussion happens on github issue tracker.
+Put there any code snippets, ideas, references you find useful. :)

 ## Technologies to use
 Bitcoin, Javascript, bitcoin.js, bower, karma, tweetnacl.js, jshint [, ...]